 Keyword Research Mistakes

-- Not having a root keyword for each of your company products. if you have 5 products for sale, then you need to have root keywords for each of the products and also have sub keywords for each root keywords.
+- Not having a root keyword for each of your company products.
+If you have five products for sale, then you need to have root keywords for each of the products and also have sub keywords for each root keywords.
 E.g. If you have a CRM Software for sale, your root keyword can be “CRM software” and sub keywords can be “Online CRM Software”, “CRM Software Solutions”, and so on

 - Not using keyword tools.
 Although it’s a good idea to manually find good keywords when the volume is low, in most cases, you will need to spend hours or even days when doing things manually.
 Why not use the free keyword tools available at your disposal to find out the best fit for your usage?

 - Not testing your keywords for conversions.
-Would you prefer to be ranked #1 for a keyword that bring in 100$ per customer or for a keyword that gets you a 10$ value per customer?
+Would you prefer to be ranked #1 for a keyword that brings in 100$ per customer or for a keyword that gets you a 10$ value per customer?
 The answer is obvious, and that’s why it’s important that you focus your efforts on the keyword that gives you the best ROI

 - Being unrealistic.
-You have a 1000$ budget and you want to rank for the keyword “finance” or something of that magnitude.
+You have a 1000$ budget, and you want to rank for the keyword “finance” or something of that magnitude.
 Head key phrases such as those require millions of dollars budgets and months or years to rank on page #1

 - Targeting too many keywords on one page.
 I have seen many businesses make the same mistake.
 They target all the keywords on their home page, right from SEO to software outsourcing.
 Instead, target one or two keywords per page and build additional pages for each extra keyword.